220919-Reston-Java-React-AWS/reviews/week-1.md

         - Block scope
             - A variable that is scoped to a block of code in a method
             - When the block of code is done executing, the variable is destroyed

-# Memory Managemnet
-- Call Stack
-    - Keeps track of execution in a program
-    - When a method is executed, it is placed on top of the call stack
-    - When the method is done executing, it is popped off the call stack
-    - All methods that are in the call stack are in the process of execution, with the method at the top of the call stack the one that is actively being executed line by line
-    - Each method is a "stack frame"
-    - Stack frame contains all of the method scoped / block scoped variables currently
-- Heap
-    - Contains objects
-    - Reference variables (such as method/block scoped variables) in the call stack contain the memory address location of an object in the heap
-    - A special location in the heap called the **string pool** is used to store string literal objects
-        - A string literal may be used multiple times in an application such as `"hello"`, but only one object will exist in the string pool for that
-- Garbage Collection
-    - De-allocation of memory that objects occupy is performed by the garbage collector
-    - When an object no longer has any references, the garbage collector will destroy the object and free up the memory the object was occupying
-    - Garbage collector is a piece of software that runs in the background on a periodic basis
-    - The JVM schedules when the garbage collector runs
-        - We do not have control over this process
-        - It is not possible to force garbage collection to run
-    - We can request the JVM to run the garbage collector
-        - `System.gc()`
-        - `System.runFinalize()`
-        - `Runtime.getRuntime().gc()`
 - Throwables (Exceptions and Errors)
     - Objects that can be thrown and caught
         - Both Exceptions and Errors can be thrown and caught, but it's not recommended to catch Errors